putao520/openlan/olv1/README.md

 # Install tap-windows6

 Download `resources/tap-windows-9.21.2.exe`, then install it.
-And run CPE in Windows by `cpe.exe -addr x.x.x.x:10002 -name zzz -password wwww`.
+And run CPE in Windows by `cpe.exe -addr x.x.x.x:10002 -auth zzz:wwww`.

 # Build in Powershell